-The ldmconfig command works through a series of operations that correspond to user interface screens.
+The terminal-based Configuration Assistant, ldmconfig, works through a series of operations that correspond to user interface screens.
 The end result is the creation of a configuration that you can deploy to a logical domain.

 The following sections describe how to install the ldmconfig command and some features of the Configuration Assistant tool.